paulczar/helmfile-eirini/README.md

 This project attempts to automate the installation of Cloud Foundry on top of Kubernetes via the Eirini project.
 It adds some optional components such as `nginx-ingress` and `cert-manager` to improve the automation of the infrastructure requirements.

+Currently it should work for any Kubernetes cluster (tested on GKE and PKS) running on Google Cloud.

-Helmfile is used as the deployment mechansim to tie multiple Helm Charts together and to provide a gitops style deployment workflow. it is expected that you'll have seperate `env` directory(s) containing the customizations for a particular environment or cluster.
+Helmfile is used as the deployment mechanism to tie multiple Helm Charts together and to provide a gitops style deployment workflow. it is expected that you'll have separate `env` directory(s) containing the customizations for a particular environment or cluster.

 For the most part you should just need to edit `envs/example-gke/envs.sh` and fill it in with your details.
 This is a shell script that will export environment variables to be used by Helmfile.
 The reason for this is that if you have passwords/secrets you can store them outside of git and have the script extract them from wherever you keep them.